CESNET/NEMEA-SIoT/README.md

  * [hci-collector](hci-collector) -- exports ble packet date from hci interface
  * [zwave-sdr-sniffer](zwave-sdr-sniffer) -- sniff and exports z-wave frames using RTL-SDR
  * [zwave-collector](zwave-collector) -- parse frames from zwave-sdr-sniffer and exports them
+ * [zwave-detector](zwave-detector) -- detect network scanning and attacks on routing

 Also, there are [datasets](#iot-datasets) of IoT devices communication.